mattermost/docs/source/administration/mmctl-cli-tool.rst

    # You can define optional fields like first name, last name, and nickname
    $ mmctl user create --email user@example.com --username userexample --password Password1 --firstname User --lastname        Example --nickname userex

-   # Also you can create the user as system administrator
+   # You can also create the user as a System Admin
    $ mmctl user create --email user@example.com --username userexample --password Password1 --system-admin

    # Finally you can verify user on creation if you have the correct permissions